GoogleCloudPlatform/firebase-extensions/firestore-incremental-capture/PREINSTALL.md

 > ⚠️ The extension does not delete various resources automatically on uninstall.

-After you have uninstalled this extension, you will probably want to remove the dataflow pipeline which was set up.
+After you have uninstalled this extension, you will be required to remove the dataflow pipeline which was set up.
 You can do this through the
 Google Cloud Console [here](https://console.cloud.google.com/dataflow/pipelines).
 This extension will also create artifacts stored in the Artifact Registry, which you can also manage from the console [here](https://console.cloud.google.com/artifacts).